The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Main results

 \begin{defi} Let $(\gamma^{\min}, \alpha^{\min}, \rho_0^{\min})$ be a minimizer of the BBH functional \eqref{BBH} for given values of the parameters $U$, $\mu$ and $T$.
-We will say that the system is \begin{itemize} \item in the \textbf{superfluid phase} if $\rho_0^{\min} \ne 0$, \item in the \textbf{Mott insulator phase} if $\rho_0^{\min} = 0$. \end{itemize} We will say that there occurs a phase transition with respect to a chosen parameter $U$, $\mu$ or $T$ if there exist values of such parameter where the system is in different phases (for other parameters being fixed). \end{defi}
+We will say that the system is \begin{itemize} \item in the \textbf{superfluid phase} if $\alpha^{\min} \not \equiv 0$, \item in the \textbf{insulator phase} if $\alpha^{\min} \equiv 0$. \end{itemize} We will say that there occurs a phase transition with respect to a chosen parameter $U$, $\mu$ or $T$ if there exist values of such parameter where the system is in different phases (for other parameters being fixed).
+The lack of uniqueness of minimizers implies the possibility of the coexistence of phases. \end{defi}

-The second main result is about the phase diagram of the system and the occurrence of the phase transition.
-To state the result we will define function $J(T)$ as
+The second main result is about the phase diagram of the system.
+To state the result we define the function $J(T,\theta)$ for $T>0$ and $\theta \ge 0$ as

-As the integrand is a pointwise increasing function with respect to $T$, it follows function $J(T)$ is increasing (therefore invertible) and continuous (due to Monotone Convergence Theorem).
-It is also easy to check that
+As the integrand is a pointwise increasing function with respect to $T$ (for fixed $\theta)$ and a decreasing function with respect to $\theta$ (for fixed $T$), it follows that the function $J(T,\theta)$ has the same monotinicity properties and, due to the Monotone Convergence Theorem, it is continuous in each variable (it is not necessarily jointly continuous).
+It is also easy to check that for fixed $\theta$ we have